Tire Storage Rack Systems: How to Maximize Space & Save Money.

 Cons:

-• Not as thick or heavy-duty as some other tire covers.
+• They’re not as thick or padded as higher-end covers.

 CHECK THEM OUT HERE